Mel-louie/pythonModules/README.md

 # to do
-[] end tests
+[] finish tests
 [] test manually everything
-[] check forbidden functions and add them to tests
+[x] check forbidden functions and add them to tests
 [] clean this readme

 # Ressources

-about conda:
+## about conda:
-the conda.sh script downloads miniconda, installs it in a /goinfre subfolder and creates a python environment in conda
+The conda.sh script downloads miniconda, installs it in a /goinfre subfolder and creates a python environment in conda

 check 42AI Python environment:
 ```